-Life can be stressful, but exercise and stress relief go hand-in-hand.
-Use exercise to fight stress and the health problems that come with it.
+When life gets stressful, exercise and stress relief go hand-in-hand.
+Use exercise to reduce stress and the health problems that come with it.

 4 tips for using exercise to reduce stress

-- When you travel, which can disrupt exercise routines, pack your running/walking shoes and a resistance band or light weights should do the trick.
-This is portable, lightweight gear that will allow you a wide range of exercise even in unfamiliar environments, indoors or outside.
+- You don’t need fancy equipment at home.
+Just a pair of running/walking shoes and a resistance band or light weights should do the trick.
+This is portable, lightweight gear that will allow you a wide range of exercise options, indoors or outside.
 That way, you can’t make excuses!